 Application and fee: Applicants must complete the UW System online application and pay the undergraduate application fee.

-Academic records: Official copies of academic records from all secondary and post-secondary institutions attended are required, even if the program was not completed.
+Academic records: Official, certified, or attested copies of academic records from all secondary and post-secondary institutions attended are required, even if the program was not completed.
 Documents issued in languages other than English must be accompanied by certified English translations.
 Official transcripts must be sent directly from the issuing institution(s) or through an electronic secure document sending service.
 Transcripts that are marked “Issued to Student” or that are hand delivered by a student will not be accepted unless the transcript remains sealed in the original envelope from the issuing institution(s).

 Proof of English language proficiency: Applicants for undergraduate study who are not native speakers of English must meet one of the following for admission:

 - Official TOEFL score of at least 73 iBT or 550 pBT - Institution Code: 1914.1